publicdocs/uscode/assets/md/titles/usc52/us/usc/t52/stI/ch101/m__us_usc_t52_s10101.md

  __Codification__

-    Section was formerly classified to [section 1971 of Title 42][/us/usc/t42/s1971], The Public Health and Welfare, prior to editorial reclassification and renumbering in Title 52, Voting and Elections.
-Section was also formerly classified to [section 31 of Title 8][/us/usc/t8/s31], Aliens and Nationality.
-Any notes below for amendments to this section prior to 2013 reflect the former classification of this section.
+    Section was formerly classified to [section 1971 of Title 42][/us/usc/t42/s1971], The Public Health and Welfare, prior to editorial reclassification and renumbering as this section, and to [section 31 of Title 8][/us/usc/t8/s31], Aliens and Nationality.

     R.S. § 2004 derived from [act May 31, 1870, ch.
 114, § 1][/us/act/1870-05-31/ch114/s1], [16 Stat.
 140][/us/stat/16/140].